 Modules may be selected from any of the fields (as well as the Individual/Collaborative Project) to construct a 60 hour, 120 hour or 240 hour course.
 The course must also include the Work Health and Safety Module.
 The diagram on the next page provides further details.
 Modules that can be covered throughout the course:

-Field Module Title Module Title:
+Field Module Titl 9:

-V1 /1 Introduction to Practice in Video
+V1 Introduction to Practice in Video

 Video

-V2 /2 Developing a Point of View
+V2 Developing a Point of View

-l

 V3 Traditions, Conventions, Styles and Genres

-٧٥ Traditions, Conventions, Styles and Genres

 V4 Manipulated Forms

 V5 The Arranged Image

 V6 Temporal Accounts

-Field Module 7 Title:
+Field Module le Title:

 Digital Imaging DI1 Introduction to Practice in Digital Imaging

-g DI2 Developing a Point of View
+9 DI2 Developing a Point of View

 DI3 Traditions, Conventions, Styles and Genres

 DI4 Manipulated Forms

 DI5 The Arranged Image

 DI6 Temporal Accounts

-I

-General G1 20-40 Individual/Collaborative Project
+General G1 Individual/Collaborative Project

+20-40

 hours

-Mandatany in a 3-6 Work Hoolth and Cofety
+Mandatory in any 3-6 Work Health and Safety

-Mandatory in any field(s) hours Work Health and Safety
+Mandatory in any field(s) 3-6 hours Work Health and Safety